-Solopreneurs have the historical, life-changing opportunity today to build businesses molded around their personality.
+Solopreneurs have a historical, life-changing opportunity to build businesses molded around their personality.

 That means a business that is a reflection -and an extension- of who they are.

 The Historical Opportunity for VBB

 There is already a word for values-based business.